 There are the highlights of each presentation building platform.
 An expert designer can make an audience member question which one was used.
 With the good, you need to consider the bad.
 Let’s see some of the issues I find people complaining about.

-- Runs on flash (update: Prezi Next runs on HTML5 and many other newer technologies.)
+- Ran on flash until 2017 (update: Prezi Next runs on HTML5 and many other newer technologies.)

 - Too much zoom and panning can cause the audience to be uncomfortable.